cem-3000ve1/Miaki/README.md

 Makes use of VitaRW by Major_Tom,
 Thx to CelesteBlue for VitaRW_for_lua.bin
-Thx to: notzecoxao for the Testkit Spoofer kDump.skprx Thx to Voxel9 and @kgleba for Checker and Debug Settings unlock.
+Thx to: notzecoxao for the Testkit Spoofer kDump.skprx Thx to Voxel9 and kgleba for Checker and Debug Settings unlock.